Paul Geidel

-Paul Geidel Jr. (April 21, 1894 – May 1, 1987) was the second longest-serving prison inmate in the United States whose sentence ended with his parole, a fact that earned him a place in Guinness World Records.
-His record was overtaken by Francis Clifford Smith who survived 70 years, 31 days.
+Paul Geidel Jr. (April 21, 1894 – May 1, 1987) was the third longest-serving prison inmate in the United States whose sentence ended with his parole, a fact that earned him a place in Guinness World Records.
+His record was overtaken by Francis Clifford Smith who served 70 years, 31 days and Walter H. Bourque Jr. who served 69 years, 31 days.

 After being convicted of second-degree murder in 1911 at age 17, Geidel served 68 years and 296 days in various New York state prisons.
 He was released on May 7, 1980, at the age of 86.

 Early life and murder

 Geidel was born in Hartford, Connecticut, to an alcoholic saloon keeper, Paul Geidel Sr., and his wife Annie Prumbaum, and he had a sister Agnes Geidel (later Reynolds; 1895–1953).
 His parents were born in Germany.

 Geidel's father died in 1900 when Geidel was five.
 The boy spent much of his childhood in an orphanage.
 He dropped out of school at the age of 14 and worked a series of jobs in Hartford and New York City hotels.

 On July 26, 1911, Geidel—17 years old at the time—robbed and murdered elderly 73-year-old William H. Jackson, a wealthy broker.
 Jackson was a guest at the Iroquois Hotel on West 44th Street in New York City where Geidel was working as a bellhop.
 Geidel entered Jackson's room and suffocated him to death with a rag filled with chloroform.
 Geidel made off with only a few dollars.

 Geidel was arrested two days later.
 He was subsequently convicted of second-degree murder and sentenced to 20 years to life in prison.